-At its 25th session (Helsinki 2001) the Committee examined the periodic report for Africa.
-Eighteen African States Parties (with 40 World Heritage properties) participated in the periodic reporting exercise.
-The report and an action plan were approved by the Committee at its twenty-sixth session (Budapest 2002) and the report has now been published as part of the World Heritage Series.
+At its 25th session (Helsinki 2001) the Committee examined the Periodic Report for Africa.
+Eighteen African States Parties (with 40 World Heritage properties) participated in the Periodic Reporting exercise.
+The Report and an Action Plan were approved by the Committee at its 26th session (Budapest 2002) and the Report has now been published as part of the World Heritage Series.

-The Committee has welcomed new World Heritage Programmes on sustainable tourism, cities, earthen architecture and forests and has requested that new regional programmes be developed as a follow-up to periodic reporting.
+The Committee has welcomed new World Heritage Programmes on Sustainable Tourism, Cities, Earthen Architecture and Forests and has requested that new regional Programmes be developed as a follow-up to Periodic Reporting.

-At its twenty-fourth session (Cairns 2000) the Committee approved an action plan for the preparation of the Asia-Pacific regional periodic report.
+At its 24th session (Cairns 2000) the Committee approved an Action Plan for the preparation of the Asia-Pacific Regional Periodic Report.
 Of the 39 States Parties, 16 States Parties with properties inscribed on the World Heritage List before or in 1994 were requested to prepare state of conservation reports for a total of 88 properties (55 cultural and 33 natural or mixed).
-Thirteen national, regional and international consultative meetings were organized to share information and to encourage active participation on the part of the States Parties.
-The periodic report for Asia and the Pacific will be presented to the twenty-seventh session of the Committee.
+13 national, regional and international consultative meetings were organized to share information and to encourage active participation on the part of the States Parties.
+The Periodic Report for Asia-Pacific will be presented to the 27th session of the Committee.

-(c) Policy and legal issues concerning the List of World Heritage in Danger
+c) Policy and legal issues concerning the List of World Heritage in Danger:

-A comprehensive study on policy and legal issues concerning inscription on the List of World Heritage in Danger and deletion from the World Heritage List was presented to the twenty-sixth session of the Committee (Budapest 2002).12 The Committee agreed to retain the current wording of the Operational Guidelines regarding the inclusion of properties on the List of World Heritage in
+A comprehensive study on policy and legal issues concerning inscription on the List of World Heritage in Danger and deletion from the World Heritage List was presented to the 26th session of the Committee (Budapest 2002)11.
+The Committee agreed to retain the current wording of the Operational Guidelines regarding the inclusion of properties on the List of World Heritage in Danger, deletion of properties from the World Heritage List and the process of reactive monitoring12.